James B. A. Robertson: Governor of Oklahoma

 In 1921 the House adjourned without voting on appropriation bills.
 This forced Robertson to operate the government on deficit spending until he called a special session of the legislature to resolve the issue.
 Robertson also faced considerable opposition from the Republican Corporation Commissioner Campbell Russell, who exposed what the Republicans believed to be a scandal in Robertson's handling of pardons and paroles.

 With the inauguration of John C. Walton as the fifth governor, Robertson left office on January 8, 1923.

 Later life, arrest, and death

 As a private citizen, Robertson resumed practicing law.
-Following his leave from office, Robertson, along with some 30 current and former state officials, was charged with bribery in a bank scandal.
+Following his departure from office, Robertson, along with some 30 current and former state officials, was charged with bribery in a bank scandal.
 On the evening of March 22, 1922, Robertson submitted to his arrest in Okmulgee County.
 Earlier that day a grand jury which investigated the failure of state banks in Okmulgee County, named Robertson and Fred G. Dennis, former state banking commissioner, in an indictment.
 He was acquitted, but the episode hurt his political career.
 He ran for governor again, for Oklahoma Supreme Court justice, and for U.S. senator, but he never held another political office, appointed or elected.

 Robertson died of cancer on March 7, 1938, in Oklahoma City.
 He was buried in his adoptive hometown of Chandler in Oak Park Cemetery.